intershop/intershop-pwa/docs/guides/migrations.md

 ## 3.0 to 3.1

+The environment variable 'ICM_IDENTITY_PROVIDER' is still supported now, but deprecated.
+Use the variable 'IDENTITY_PROVIDER' instead.
+Keep this in mind before starting the Intershop PWA in server-side rendering mode.

 The default value of the input parameter ['queryParamsHandling'](https://angular.io/api/router/QueryParamsHandling) has been changed from 'merge' to '' for the components product-name.component and product-image.component.
 This has been done to prevent an unintentional application of filters for product variation master links if the product detail link does not originates from a product listing context (product list page, search result page).